EdidiongEsu/mlzoomcamp_learning/projects/capstone_one/README.md

 # Project - Car Image classification
-For the full code and repository: check here:
+For the full code and repository, check here: https://github.com/EdidiongEsu/mlzoomcamp_capstone_one

-hI

 This was a test area.